FEARLESS HOME LITERARY SERVICES

-Our review advice deals with both the literary quality and publishing potential of your work.
-We aim to help you achieve a greater sense of accomplishment as a writer, and find the most efficient and rewarding route to publication.
-That may mean helping you land representation with a literary agent, find an appropriate independent publisher, or pursue publication on your own.
-We have worked with a number of established agents, and keep tabs on current conditions in both mainstream and independent publishing.
+An assessment deals with both the literary quality and publishing potential of your work.
+The aim is to help you achieve a greater sense of accomplishment as a writer, and find the most efficient and rewarding route to publication.
+Almost any kind of book project can be assessed or edited, with the exception of projects of a highly technical nature.

 How long does a Review take?

-For standard-length projects, we generally allow eight weeks from the time of submission and payment to the return of a manuscript with comments, sample editing, and the letter of assessment.
+For standard-length projects, allow six to eight weeks from the time of submission and payment to the return of a manuscript with comments, sample editing, and the letter of assessment.
 Short or partial manuscripts will be assessed more quickly.

 How do I submit a manuscript for assessment?

-Write to firstname.lastname@example.org and let us know of your interest in pursuing a full manuscript review.
-We will reply with instructions for submitting payment and submission of your manuscript in Word as an e-mail attachment.
-For a novel, we request a synopsis of the storyline; for nonfiction projects, we request a table of contents (and a brief chapter outline is helpful).
+Write to email@example.com and you'll receive a reply with instructions for submitting payment and submission of your manuscript in Word as an e-mail attachment.
+For a novel, please submit a synopsis of the storyline; for nonfiction projects, a table of contents and/or a brief chapter outline is helpful.
 With any work, you should submit a cover letter in the text of your e-mail, describing the history of the project to date, your writing experience, and what you hope to achieve by being published.

-See our rate schedule below for costs of reviewing a long manuscript, short or partial manuscript, nonfiction proposal, poetry, and query or cover letters.
+See the rate schedule below for costs of reviewing a long manuscript, short or partial manuscript, nonfiction proposal, poetry, and query or cover letters.